dankfarrik3214/ios_xe_ztp/README.md

 !
 ```

-In the example above the file name is FOC12345678.cfg, when the ztp script reads this configuration file it will make sure that switch FOC12345678 in the stack will be master and FOC91011123.
-Same goes with the priority.
-To avoid no instructions with stack election it's recommended to make for every stack member within a stack a configuration file on the ztp server.
+In the example above, the file name is FOC12345678.cfg.
+When the ztp script reads this configuration file, it will ensure that switch FOC12345678 in the stack will be master and FOC91011123.
+The same goes for the priority.
+To avoid no instructions with stack election, it's recommended to make a configuration file for every stack member within a stack on the ZTP server.

-### Configuration status
+### Configuration Status
-There are currently three options with configuration status
+There are currently three options for configuration status:

-#### Configuration status active
+#### Configuration Status Active
-- **Stack software sync**
-- **Stack renumber check**
+- **Stack Software Sync**
-- **Stack renumber check**
+- **Stack Renumber Check**
-- **Stack priority check**
+- **Stack Priority Check**
-- **Software upgrade check**
+- **Software Upgrade Check**
-- **Save config file to running configuration**
+- **Save Config File to Running Configuration**

-#### Configuration status prep
+#### Configuration Status Prep
-- **Software upgrade check**
+- **Software Upgrade Check**
-- **Erase startup config**
+- **Erase Startup Config**

-#### Configuration status decom
+#### Configuration Status Decom
-- **Erase startup config**
+- **Erase Startup Config**

 ## Documentation

-In the folder documentation you will find examples of setups and configuration examples.
+In the folder documentation, you will find examples of setups and configuration examples.
-Also will be documentated the flow charts.
+Also, there will be documented flow charts.

 ## Credits and Acknowledgments

 This project utilizes concepts and/or code from the following repository:

 - [Cisco IE's IOSXE_ZTP](https://github.com/cisco-ie/IOSXE_ZTP) - A repository by Cisco IE providing resources and examples for Zero Touch Provisioning on Cisco IOS XE.

-Thanks the contributors of this repository for their work and encourage users to explore it for additional insights into ZTP on Cisco IOS XE devices.
+Thanks to the contributors of this repository for their work and encourage users to explore it for additional insights into ZTP on Cisco IOS XE devices.